-In recent years breakthroughs in technologies for DNA sequencing made the analysis of genomes from a large number of MDS patients possible.
-These analyses reveal that almost all patients harbor at least one mutation in their blood cells and the majority of them have two or more.
-Strikingly these mutations affect specific biological networks and the presence of these mutations and their combinations are major determinants of the clinical presentation and the course of the disease.
-For example certain mutations associate with mild cytopenia and favorable outcomes, manifested by long-term survival of patients whereas others manifest with aggressive disease and short survival.
-These new insights give us exciting opportunities to better understand how the disease develops by investigating the effects that these mutations exert on the blood cells, particularly the HSCs.
+In recent years, breakthroughs in technologies for DNA sequencing made the analysis of DNA from a large number of MDS patients possible.
+More than 80 genes have been identified to contribute to MDS pathogenesis and most patients have on average 2-3 mutations in these genes.
+These mutations provide important biological insights regarding to disease biology but are also of clinical relevance.
+For example, certain mutations correlate with mild symptoms and favorable outcomes, manifested by the long-term survival of patients, whereas others associate with aggressive disease and short survival.
+These new insights give us exciting opportunities to better understand disease development by investigating the effects that these mutations exert on the blood cells, particularly the HSCs.
 Understanding the biology of MDS is crucial to improve clinical management of MDS patients and importantly develop new and effective therapies.

 A major complication in making significant advances in our understanding of how such mutations in unison define disease biology lies in that each patient has a unique combination of gene mutations.
 Todate the cells involved in MDS development (HSCs) remain difficult to study as they represent a rare cell type that is difficult to manipulate experimentally.
 Additionally the majority of MDS research focuses on single genes or models of disease biology.
 Whilst these provide important insights, the relevance of any conclusions is limited because of the restricted genetic (only one mutation) background under investigation or important species differences in physiology and disease presentation between animal models and human disease.
 Thus, significant advances in our understanding of MDS pathophysiology require research that recapitulates patient relevant models of disease biology.